 If I were leading a group of young men through this material, I would make sure that I distinguish between a good use of shame and chronic shame.
 It is important that men do not live under the weight of condemnation and that they verbally reject the lies of the enemy in this regard.
 But it is equally important that men see the benefit of shame: the humiliation of sin is one factor that makes the good news of Jesus so good to begin with.

 This section of the book will probably receive quite a bit of flack from the Christian community.
 Seashore uses an argument from silence when talking about the subject of masturbation: If the Bible is so explicit in its mentioning a host of grave sexual sins, it should also mention masturbation (if it is a sinful action), but since the Bible doesn’t mention it, he contends that there is nothing inherently sinful about it.
 Seashore also appeals to statements made by Dr. James Dobson of Focus on the Family: “I do not believe that masturbation is much of a moral issue at all,” says Dobson (p.47).

-Personally I find nothing wrong with Seashore’s simple separation of masturbation and lust: one is an external activity, the other is an internal attitude of sin.
+Personally, I find nothing wrong with Seashore’s simple separation of masturbation and lust; one is an external activity, and the other is an internal attitude of sin.
 Still, the male reader is probably left wondering whether it is possible to masturbate without lusting.